-What is different about FT fibres that makes them contract faster?
+What is different about FT fibres that make them contract faster?

-Force is generated by a cross-bridge between actin and myosin filaments causing them to slide past each other.
+Force is generated by a cross-bridge between actin and myosin filaments, causing them to slide past each other.
 The cause of this movement is a conformational change in the cross-bridge molecule.
-Just like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat) and grabs on to the actin (or water) and pulls the actin towards it and then pushes it away.
-The cross-bridge oar is then recycled so it can grab on to another bit of actin (water) and so continue the contraction.
+Like an oar in a rowing boat, it reaches out from the myosin filament (or rowing boat) and grabs on to the actin (or water) and pulls the actin towards it, and then pushes it away.
+The cross-bridge oar is then recycled so it can grab onto another bit of actin (water) and so continue the contraction.
 The conformational change is brought about by changes in concentrations of certain other molecules in the fibre, and some biochemical reactions.
 Enzymes are large biological molecules that speed up such chemical reactions.
 An everyday example of an enzyme can be found in biological washing powder, which speeds up the breakdown of the spaghetti sauce you got on your shirt.

 Why are slow-twitch fibres better for endurance?

 To perform physical work, you need to burn a substrate, and slow-twitch fibres contain plenty.
-They have more glycogen (carbohydrate) granules and lipid (fat) droplets than fast twitch, which allows them to exercise for longer.
+They have more glycogen (carbohydrate) granules and lipid (fat) droplets than fast-twitch, which allows them to exercise for longer.
 Together with the substrate, you need oxygen to combust it with, and slow-twitch fibres have both a higher density of capillaries supplying oxygen to the muscle and high concentrations of myoglobin (the intra-muscular protein that can store oxygen).
-But it's not simply a case of burning substrate to produce the energy required for movement - there's a complex series of reactions using different bits of machinery and enzymes.
-Slow twitch fibres have lots of mitochondria, which contain the structure and enzymes required for the oxidation of substrate, and so are the engine of the cell.
-Notice that word "oxidation" - it's also in the table showing the differences in fibre types.
-The capacity for FT to do aerobic work is limited by a deficiency of mitochondria.
-If any more demand is put on FT fibres, more and more energy is derived from the anaerobic glycolytic pathway, whereas the ST can simply increase their aerobic activity.
-Anaerobic activity results in the production of hydrogen ions, and rapid fatigue.
+But it's not a case of a burning substrate to produce the energy required for movement - there's a complex series of reactions using different bits of machinery and enzymes.
+Slow-twitch fibres have lots of mitochondria, which contain the structure and enzymes required for the oxidation of the substrate, and so are the engine of the cell.
+Notice the word "oxidation" - it's also in the table showing the differences in fibre types.
+A deficiency of mitochondria limits the capacity for FT to do aerobic work.
+If any more demand is put on FT fibres, more and more energy is derived from the anaerobic glycolytic pathway, whereas the ST can increase their aerobic activity.
+Anaerobic activity results in the production of hydrogen ions and rapid fatigue.
 Which of all the muscles in the body has the greatest need to be non-fatiguing?
 The cardiac muscle of the heart, which is different from skeletal muscle in many ways.
 Which muscle has the highest mitochondrial density? - The heart.

 FT fibres, even when they are metabolising aerobically, are also less efficient at using oxygen, requiring more oxygen molecules to produce the same number of ATP molecules.